Product Care - Do's & Don'ts

 Apply a small amount of oil to the entire surface of the board using the lint free cloth.
 Give it a few minutes to absorb and then fill the board or susan up with all your favorite foods.

-When the eating and feasting is completed, wipe the board down with the sudsy (hot water and a couple drops of dish soap all mixed in the cloth leaving it drippy and foamy) cloth removing all food particles and residue and then wipe with a damp, clean cloth.
+When the eating and feasting is completed, wipe the board down with a hot cloth.
+If there is still drips or food stuck to the board, use a sudsy (hot water and a couple drops of dish soap all mixed in the cloth leaving it drippy and foamy) cloth removing all food particles and residue and then wipe with a damp, clean cloth.
 Allow all the board time to dry completely and then apply another coat of oil to the entire surface before putting it away.

 *Wiping boards with wet cloths can raise the wood grain and once it dries, it can cause the board to feel rough.
 If that happens, rub oil on the surface and then rub the board with the fine grit sponge.
 Then wipe the board with the oily cloth again.*